BitCurator/documentation/docs/Installing BitCurator/Installing BitCurator.md

 There are two options for installing the BitCurator Environment:

- * [Option 1: Installation via Dedicated Machine](/documentation/Installing BitCurator/Install Option 1: Installation via Dedicated Machine) _This is the preferred method for running the BitCurator Environment._
+ * [Option 1: Installation via Dedicated Machine](/documentation/Installing BitCurator/Install Option 1: Installation via Dedicated Machine): _This is the preferred method for running the BitCurator Environment._
  * [Option 2: Installation via Virtual Machine](/documentation/Installing BitCurator/Install Option 2: Installation via Virtual Machine)

 _Note: An internet connection is required during all stages of the installation._